-- Number of Active Players: The number of active players at a poker site is also a strong consideration.
+- Number of Active Players: The number of active real money poker players at a poker site is also a strong consideration.
 Sites with greater traffic numbers make it easier to find games in the formats and stakes you want.
 Secondly, high traffic indicates popularity.
 Word has a way of spreading and some sites develop reputations as the go-to places for tournaments or cash games.

 - Depositing and Withdrawal Options: Funding real money accounts and withdrawing winnings should be easy.
 The best poker sites offer plenty of fast, safe and reliable banking methods.
 Look for those that accept e-wallets, electronic banking, and high rates of credit card acceptance.
 Reputable poker sites accept deposits and process payouts quickly, with minimal fees.
-Note: Don’t be surprised if a site ever asks for a photo copy or scan of your ID.
+Note: Don’t be surprised if a poker room asks for a copy or scan of your ID.
 This is a basic security protocol that is required by law in many jurisdictions.

 Why Play Poker Online